 - FDA if commercially available agents/devices (no IND involved), reported through FDA Medwatch.

 The following types of safety reports must be submitted to the PRMC Coordinator (please use the standard IRB Unanticipated Problem Form):

 - Protocol-related problems and deviations (1 copy via email)

-- Local report for serious and non-serious adverse events (3 copies)
+- Local report for serious adverse events (1 copy via email)

 Closures for all studies must be reported to the University of Vermont Cancer Center PRMC / Clinical Trials Office twice: once when the protocol is closed to accrual, and then again when the protocol is closed permanently.